merrillpaul/assess-cordova-proto/README.md

 Then open the platforms/ios/<Name>.xcode project and run it on an ipad simulator.

 # Run in iOs Simulator
-`cordova run ios --target="iPad-Retina, 10.2"` .
+`npm start` or `cordova run ios --target="iPad-Retina, 10.2"` .
 Choose your targets appropriately.
 Look in cordova docs to see how to list the targets on your machine

 # Run just the assess-www
 `cd assess-www && npm start`